 Although it is more common to specify in Excel when something is equal to something else e.g. B1=”Sale”, occasionally it is better (and more efficient) to do the opposite i.e. if not equal to xyz then do something.

-Not equal to in Excel is expressed as <> .
-So in the example able we could say B1<>”Sales”.
+‘Not equal to’ in Excel is expressed as <> .
+So in the example above we could say B1<>”Sales”.

-This same logic works with numbers i.e. if not equal to zero, sum it would be shown as B1<>0 (note that for numbers we don’t use “inverted commas”.
+This same logic works with numbers i.e. if not the same as zero, it would be shown as B1<>0 (note that for numbers we don’t use “inverted commas”).

-The Not Equal to symbol can be used in any function that can use an equal e.g. IF, SUMIFS, SUMPRODUCT etc.
+The ‘Not Equal to’ symbol can be used in any function that can use an logical tests e.g. IF, SUMIFS, SUMPRODUCT etc.

 YouTube IF not equal to